sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 We're also using GAS because, if you have a game complex enough to necessitate projectile prediction, you're hopefully already using GAS as your gameplay framework.
 {: .notice--info}

-#### Initialization
+### Initialization

-On the server, when our real projectile is spawned, it will be forward-predicted to about halfway between where it was spawned on the server and where it would be on the client that fired it (i.e. where the fake projectile _currently_ is).
+On the server, when our real projectile is spawned, it will be forward-predicted to about halfway between where it was spawned on the server and where it would be on the client that fired it (i.e. halfway between where it spawned and where the fake projectile _currently_ is).

-On remote clients, when the real projectile is replicated, it is rewound to its spawn location and resimulated, so it doesn't appear to have jumped forward in time (even though it did).
+On remote clients, when the real projectile is replicated, it will be rewound to its spawn location and resimulated, so it doesn't appear to have jumped forward in time.

-#### Projectile Logic
+### Projectile Logic

 All projectiles will derive from a base `AProjectile` actor class.
 This class will use a projectile movement component for its physics simulation, and use two different collision shapes for hit detection: one to detect hits against the environment, and one to detect hits against targets (e.g. enemy players).

-It's important to note that projectile movement is _not_ going to be replicated, because projectile movement replication, frankly, looks terrible, even at high net update frequencies.
+It's important to note that projectile movement is _not_ going to be replicated, because projectile movement replication tends to look horrible, even at high net update frequencies.
 Instead, each machine will simulate the projectile's movement locally, which is why our reconciliation is so important: we have to make sure that each projectile spawns, travels, and lands the exact same way.

 Our base projectile class will be highly configurable.
-It will have various configurable properties to control how the projectile is predicted (e.g. whether the fake projectile should predict visual effects, or if it should wait for the real projectile to land), in addition to how the projectile appears and moves.
+It will have various configurable properties to control how the projectile is predicted (e.g. whether the fake projectile should predict visual effects, or if it should wait for the real projectile's effects), in addition to how the projectile appears and moves.
 It will also have configurable VFX and SFX that can be triggered predictively or authoritatively.

-#### Synchronization & Reconciliation
+### Synchronization & Reconciliation

-As the projectiles travel, they will be synchronized and reconciled to ensure that their local simulation always looks and behaves the same on all machines.
+As the projectiles travel, they'll be synchronized and reconciled to ensure that their local simulation always looks and behaves the same on all machines.

 On the local client, once the real projectile is replicated from the server, the fake projectile will be lerped over time until both projectiles are synchronized.

-When any projectile hits a terminal event (i.e. hitting a target, triggering its destruction), several reconciliation techniques will be used to ensure that that event occurs the exact same way across all machines.
+When any projectile hits a terminal event (i.e. hitting a target, which triggers its destruction), several reconciliation techniques will be used to ensure that that event occurs the exact same way across all machines.
 E.g. if the fake projectile hits something that the real projectile missed, we'll ignore the hit, and keep simulating until the real projectile hits something; if the real projectile hits something that the fake projectile missed, the fake projectile will jump to where the real projectile landed; etc.

 ## What's Next?